 Home » Can Two Tortoises Live Together?
+(Pairings That Do + Don’t Work)

 do tortoises get along with other tortoises?

 Can Two Tortoises Live Together?
+(Pairings That Do + Don’t Work)

 Should You Keep Tortoises in Pairs?

-Unless you have a very big tank (80+ gallons), you should only have one tortoise per enclosure.
-A tank may look big, but it may not be enough for multiple tortoises, which evolved to live separately with miles between each other.
+A tank, tortoise table, or enclosure may look big, but it may not be enough for multiple torts, which evolved to live separately with significant terrain between each other.

 keeping male and female tortoises together